 Looking for an apartment after graduation?
 PadMapper sources listings from Craigslist and other sources and easily pulls them into a map, so you can browse listings by location, and get all the details right there on your phone.
 You can also find apartments with open bedrooms to fill through the app, if you don’t already have roommates lined up.
 Supported in thousands of cities, PadMapper can help you find the right place for your budget!

 It isn’t all crafts, cupcake recipes, and hilarious fails on Pinterest – it can be an extremely useful tool for adulting!
 From recipes to furniture hacks, Pinterest is filled with a wealth of information on how to do things yourself in the real world.
 Use Pinterest to find easy budgeting tools, decor tips for your first apartment, and even easy recipes complete with grocery lists.
-To get started, check out this board: My First Apartment.
+To get started, check out this board: 25 Things Nobody Tells You About Your First Apartment.

 This app, also called Know Your Stuff, from the Insurance Information Institute is super helpful for wherever you move after graduation.
 Wherever you end up, you’ll want to know what you have in case something happens to it.
 Taking an inventory of your belongings can help you remember what you’ve got if you’re moving home but planning to move out soon, or if you’re headed to your first apartment.
 If you’ll be renting, an inventory is super helpful if you need to file a Renters Insurance claim, in the event your belongings are stolen or damaged by a covered cause of loss.